hasura/plugin-hub/README.md

 This shows the exact record location, validation rule, and failing value.

 ##### 4. Monitoring Integration
-* It's integrated with OpenTelemetry for observability, so support personnel get immediate feedback
+* Integrated with OpenTelemetry for observability
-* The same logs can be used to create operational dashboards and alerts
+* Support for operational dashboards and alerts
-* And of course, real-time notification capabilities are possible
+* Real-time notification capabilities

 ## Plugin Integration
 To integrate a plugin with your Hasura instance: